-gilsonite increase softening point and performance of road
+gilsonite increase softening point of asphalt and prevent deformation of road

 Gilsonite asphalt grade is natural occurring hydrocarbon substances characterized by a high softening point (above 110° C) in the class known as asphaltite.
 They are mined much like other minerals and sold essentially in their native state.
 They are fully compatible with asphalt and have long been known as asphalt hardeners and reinforcing agents.
 Gilsonite applicable in asphalt is currently sold all over the world as an asphalt modifier in the form of a dry bulk solid granular powder.